mondele/btt-writer-docs/docs/dStart.rst

     *	With the project open, click the +- icon on the source text tab.

-    *	Select the source text(s) you wish to use, or click the checked box next to a selected source text to remove it.
+    *	Select the source text(s) you wish to use or click the checked box next to a selected source text to remove it.

     *	Click CONFIRM to close the window or CANCEL to exit without saving the changes.